diogofreire-dev/diogofreire-dev/README.md

 # I'm Diogo Freire

-> *"The best way to predict the future is to create it"*

 ## About Me

 Hey!
 I'm a **12th grade student** from Portugal passionate about programming and technology.
 I'm on a journey to discover what path I want to take in the world of software development, and I'm exploring everything I can along the way!